selmarosine/polar-hotel/README.md

 Use the `example.env` to create your .env file and get your api key from [Yrgopelag](https://www.yrgopelag.se/centralbank/) and enter it in `API_KEY` enter the user name you created at Yrgopelag in `USER_NAME` as well.

+When creating a receipt for a booked room the code get a gif from [`Giphy api`](https://developers.giphy.com/), create a new app to get your api key and insert it in to the .env file with the name `GIPHY_KEY`

 ### Admin

 There is a admin page, to access it you need to login in with your `API_KEY` from .env.